geoffreyangus/cs106r/notes.md

 ```
 > Hello, world!
 ```

-We've been talking a lot, let's write our first Python program.
-Before we can,  we need to introduce
+Let's give it a try:

+#### Exercise:
+<iframe frameborder="0" width="100%" height="600px" src="https://repl.it/student_embed/assignment/1211151/65629c184c91c55555e68086ece937d5"></iframe>

+## Simple Functions
+Using `print()` function above got the job done.
+But what exactly is a function.

 > **Function**    A sequence of commands that are grouped together and given a name, so that they can be called together.

 Python comes with  program can output text .

 Let's write our first program in Python.

-#### Exercise:
-<iframe frameborder="0" width="100%" height="600px" src="https://repl.it/student_embed/assignment/1211151/65629c184c91c55555e68086ece937d5"></iframe>

-## Simple Functions
-How do we get Python to If we want to print something we can call print().

 ## Basic Types
 Learning Objectives